sumony2j/Predictive_Modeling_Analytics_Practicals/README.md

 ## Usage

-To get started, for the technique you're interested in, open the corresponding Python script .
+To get started, for the technique you're interested in, open the corresponding jupyter notebook or excel sheet.
 Each file contains code examples along with comments explaining the implementation details and usage instructions.
 You can run the code in your local Python environment or in a Jupyter notebook to experiment with the techniques and understand how they work.

 ## Contributing